sudvarma/streams/README.md

 ### Windowing Concept

+The windowing concept brings the notion of micro-batching within an unbounded data stream.

 - Tumbling Window
 A tumbling windows assigner assigns each element to a window of a specified window size.
 Tumbling windows have a fixed size and do not overlap.
 For example, if you specify a tumbling window with a size of 5 minutes, the current window will be evaluated and a new window will be started every five minute